liyue201/gostl/README.md

  ### <a name="slice">slice</a>
 The slice in this library is a redefinition of go native slice.
-Here is an example of how to turn a go native slice into an Intslice and then sort it.
+Here is an example of how to turn a go native slice into an Intslice and sort it.

  ```go
 package main